Who was in on Banksy's 'self-destruct' art stunt?

 Sotheby's said it was talking to the seller, "who was surprised about the story," about how to proceed.

 "Millionaire sells a painting for a million to other millionaires then destroys it," wrote fellow street artist and Banksy friend Ben Eine, known globally for his bold letters, in an Instagram post.
-"You are going to have to explain this one to me?!?
+"You are going to have to explain this one to me?!?"

 Erin McLaughlin contributed to this report from London.